 - Standard ODFW enforcement policies and procedures.
 No other changes.
 Minimal cost.
-Just some justifiable staff time. - AFAIK, cash cost to state agencies would be zero.
-Just staff time. - Volunteer SCUBA divers would pay for their own travel costs, and tank fills (up to \$18 per tank for nitrox fills) and pay for mandatory annual SCUBA equipment inspections-servicing.
+Just some justifiable staff time. - AFAIK, cash cost to state agencies would be zero. - Volunteer SCUBA divers would pay for their own travel costs, and tank fills (up to \$18 per tank for nitrox fills) and pay for mandatory annual SCUBA equipment inspectionsservicing.
 Free-divers have no per dive cost other than travel and wear and tear on wetsuits.